akjen/music_and_lyrics/README.md

 Data cleaning (genrePrediction.Rmd)
 kNN learning (kNN.ipynb)
 Neural network learning (neuralnetworkgenre.ipynb)
 Lyric files used for neural network training (Lyrics)
+The final dataset imported to the models (final.csv)

 Each file describes the coding process in some detail.
 For results and discussion around the methods, as well as a more in depth look at the choices made in the code, see the project report.